-The vents are located in the front chin section, two elongated brow vents, a large temple vent and a further exhaust vent below the rear spoiler.
+The vents are located in the front chin section, two elongated brow vents, a large temple vent and an additional exhaust vent below the rear spoiler.
 All have open close/switches.

-The adjustable exhaust vent being a nice touch to prevent water entering the helmet if riding in a low race position.
+The adjustable exhaust vent is a nice touch to prevent water from entering the helmet if riding in a low race position.

 Some other additional features include a small void at the back of the helmet to fit AGV’s proprietary ‘Share’ communication system.
 A nice feature if you want to communicate with a pillion or other friends during a ride-out.

-Although AGV appears to offer regular firmware updates this system will have limitations and may not offer as many features and advancements as other cutting-edge comms systems.
+Although AGV appears to offer regular firmware updates, this system will have limitations and may not provide as many features and advancements as other cutting-edge comms systems.

-Looking at some of the great deals available for the AGV K5-S, it offers a great all-round mid (and dare I say almost low) price package.
+Looking at some of the great deals available for the AGV K5-S, it offers a tremendous all-round mid (and dare I say almost low) price package.

 It does have some drawbacks; It’s not going to be super quiet, but comfort levels balance this out.

-The D ring system is a personal turn-off for me (and potentially other uncoordinated fat fingered incompetents), and it’s mildly irritating that the internal sun visor is tricky to operate at speed, but muscle memory will improve this once any user has used the helmet for a period of time.
+The D ring system is a personal turn-off for me (and potentially other uncoordinated fat-fingered incompetents), and it’s mildly irritating that the internal sun visor is tricky to operate at speed.
+Still, muscle memory will improve this once any user has used the helmet for a while.

 But, those things aside, it’s a great looking option for the price, with a top-end logo emblazoned on it.